 The first beating retreat ceremony was held in 1959.
 The ceremony marks the formal and official closure of the border for the night and lowering of the national flags of the two countries.
 Primarily a formal interaction, this ceremony turns into an exciting affair by the enthusiastic crowd that motivates the soldiers with patriotic songs and loud cheers.
 The soldiers showcase showmanship and military camaraderie.

-Golden Temple is also known as the Swarna Mandir.
+2. Golden Temple.
+Also known as the Swarna Mandir. this is a must-visit place for any spiritual devotee, no matter of what religion.
 This shrine was designed by Guru Arjan Singh.
 On an annual basis, this temple is visited by a great number of people from around the world.
-What is really interesting to know about this place is the fact that the foundation of this shrine was laid by a Muslim saint by the name of Hazrat Mian Mir Ji.
-Read More
+What is really interesting to know about the temple is the fact that the foundation of this shrine was laid by a Muslim saint by the name of Hazrat Mian Mir Ji.

-This 18th century built fort echos the grand stories of valour and courage of the rulers of the region and the great history of Punjab.
+3. Gobindgarh Fort.
+This 18th century built fort echoes the grand stories of valour and courage of the rulers and the great history of Punjab.
 And more or less it is also widely known as a symbol of the bygone era.
-Today, the fort has a coin museum, haat museum, darbar hall, and a chloronome house.
+Today, the fort has a coin museum, haat museum, darbar hall, and a chlorosome house that was majorly used for the treatment of water by chlorination.

+4. Goindwal Baoli.
 Fundamentally a step-well, the Goindwal Baoli was constructed in the 16th century by Guru Amar Das.
-It is located on the banks of the River Beas and is also a very important Sikh center.
+It is located on the banks of the River Beas and is also a very important Sikh centre.
 What is really interesting about this place is the fact that it is one of the first Sikh pilgrimage sites.

+5. Harike Wetland And Bird Sanctuary.
 The Harike Wetland & Bird Sanctuary is also the largest wetland which is situated in North India.
 What is interesting to know is the fact that this man-made wetland spreads into the Tarn Taran Sahib, Ferozepur, and Kapurthala in Punjab.
 This place is undoubtedly one of the most famous destinations for bird watchers as well as nature enthusiasts.
-Read more

-Khalsa College is fundamentally an ancient college that was founded in 1892.
+Visit the Khalsa College Campus.
+Khalsa College is an ancient college that was founded in 1892.
 This 300-acre campus owing to its amazing track record has acquired the status of the highest institute for education showcasing an enriching environment in Punjab.

 By Air.
-Amritsar airport which is also known as Guru Ram Das Jee international airport is the nearest airport to reach Wagah border.
+Amritsar airport, also known as Guru Ram Das Jee International Airport is the nearest airport to reach Wagah border.
 From there, one would have to get a taxi or some other means of transportation to reach the border which is approximately 25km away.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here